lucas-ko/lucas-ko.github.io/_posts/2024-07-03-EntraID-Role-Assignable-Groups.md

 ## Another option

-If you require even more granular control over group membership and ownership management, consider using role-assignable groups together with resticted administrative units.
-Check out the following cool guide by Jan Bakker - [Prevent Conditional Access bypass with Restricted Management Administrative Units in Entra ID](https://janbakker.tech/prevent-conditional-access-bypass-with-restricted-management-administrative-units-in-entra-id/).
+If you require even more granular control over group membership and ownership management, consider using role-assignable groups together with resticted administrative units, check out the following cool guide by Jan Bakker - [Prevent Conditional Access bypass with Restricted Management Administrative Units in Entra ID](https://janbakker.tech/prevent-conditional-access-bypass-with-restricted-management-administrative-units-in-entra-id/).

 ---
 All work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].